You’re lathering up your tresses in the shower, and it happens … your hair is coming out.

 Besides a multivitamin, taking certain vitamin supplements can also help boost key nutrient levels that promote hair regrowth.
 One of these is biotin, a water-soluble B-vitamin.
 Three to five milligrams a day can help.

 That extends to other vitamins, too.
 “If someone is deficient in vitamin D or iron, we know that their hair can shed.
 So, that’s why we say that with a multivitamin, you can make sure you’re getting enough nutrients that you need for your hair,” Dr. Khetarpal says.

 Checking with your healthcare provider

-There are additional options, too, including oral medications and a process by which platelets are taken from a patient’s plasma and injected into their scalp to boost hair regeneration.
-But these are all options that should only be explored with the support of your healthcare provider.
+There are additional options to restore your hair after COVID-19, too, including oral medications.
+Some people also benefit from a process by which platelets are taken from their plasma and injected into their scalp to boost hair regeneration.
+These options should be explored with the support of a healthcare provider.

 “We start with the simplest things first,” Dr. Khetarpal says.
-“We’ll make sure that the patient isn’t deficient in any nutrients or vitamins.
-Then we might recommend minoxidil if their a candidate and move on from there.
-So we start with those easy things and we can add things on.”
+“We’ll make sure you aren’t deficient in any nutrients or vitamins.
+Then, we might recommend minoxidil if you’re a candidate and move on from there.
+We start with those easy things and we can add things on.”